moehriegitt/hob3l/README.md

 build everything from cubes and cylinders, and occasionally from manually constructed polyhedra.)

-The output STL is in separate layers instead of a single solid.
+The output STL contains separate layers instead of a single solid.
 This will be fixed in the future.
 For now, if you hit `split` e.g. in slic3r, you'll get hundreds of separate layer objects -- which is not useful.